jrmph/Calculus/docs/reference/multi-agent.md

 # Multi-Agent System

-MetaGPT's multi-agent system simulates a software development team where each agent has specialized roles and responsibilities.
+jrmph's multi-agent system simulates a software development team where each agent has specialized roles and responsibilities.

 ## Agent Types